knative/community/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Question for TOC or Steering Committee
+about: Question for Steering Committee
 title: ""
 ---